By Cindy Betz, a Person Living with Type 2 Diabetes

 My first step was asking the doctor I was seeing to please set up a dietitian appointment for me.
 Since I got no help when I asked, I went in search of a new doctor, got the same run-around, and so kept trying until I found a doctor who would help me find the help I so desperately wanted.

-During this time I found that my local health department was not going to be any help at all as far as education, but I reached out to the District Health Department for our area, and found they not only have free diabetes classes but also do cooking classes.
-They also knew which libraries and hospitals in our region have reduced-fee classes or free support groups where I could connect with others with diabetes from time to time.
+During this time, I found that my local health department was not going to be any help at all as far as education, but I reached out to the District Health Department of my town, and found they not only have free diabetes classes, but also hold free cooking classes.
+They knew which libraries & hospitals in our region have reduced-fee classes and/or free support groups where I could connect with others with diabetes.

-The dietitian from the District Health Department is still one of my favorite sources of information and I can go back to those classes any time I want for a refresher or for help with an issue in my blood labs from the doctor.
+The dietitian from the District Health Department is still one of my favorite sources of information ,and I can go back to those classes any time I want for a refresher or for help with an issue in my blood labs from the doctor.
 She is also able to contact my doctor to go over certain issues if I share my blood work with her.
-She is fun, very kind and patient with everyone, whether the class size is large or small.

 How To Start Learning: